totemo/watson/README.md

 Watson Overview
 ===============

-Watson is a Minecraft mod that displays LogBlock (and to a limited extent Prism) logs in 3-D.  It also has some features to make moderation tasks, such as observing chat and managing screenshots, a little easier.
+Watson is a Minecraft mod that displays LogBlock (and to a limited extent Prism and CoreProtect) logs in 3-D.  It also has some features to make moderation tasks, such as observing chat and managing screenshots, a little easier.
 The current features of the mod are:

 *  It reassembles chat lines that were split by Bukkit, so that they can be categorised and parsed with regular expressions.
 Watson can exclude chat lines from being displayed in the client, based on their category.
 * It displays individual edits as wireframe 3-D boxes.